eomielan/regex-insight/README.md

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.0

-Initial release of Regex Insight with basic pattern highlighting and hover examples.
+Initial release of Regex Insight with basic pattern highlighting and hover examples for JavaScript and TypeScript.